 The Public School Foundation is the fiscal agency that holds and manages several donor-advised college scholarship funds for students graduating in good standing from CHCCS.
 Student scholarships are provided by community members to assist with tuition and fees and are awarded to students after careful review and interviews by a selection committee.
 Interested students must contact their high school counseling offices and/or CIC for applications and deadlines.
-Applications are not posted on the PSF website.
+Applications are not posted on the PSF website, but may be found at your school's counseling office.
 Questions regarding scholarship applications for Blue Ribbon Mentor Advocate members should be directed to the BRMA program coordinator.

 Anne Barnes Scholarship